lhmgiw/basic-crud-application/README.md

 * ModelMapper

 ## Prerequisites
-To run this project, you need to installed;
+1. To run this project, you need to installed;
 * Java 8
 * IDE like InteliJ idea
 * pgAdmin
+2. Create schema called "library"

 ## Features
 * Customized error messages from external file